 Graeme Roy is an expert in economic devolution, regional policy and the Scottish economy.
 This means he has done extensive research on economic policy in Scotland, having also worked as a government advisor for many years.
 Graeme is Dean of External Engagement in the College of Social Sciences at the University of Glasgow.

 Rahat Siddique is an expert on economic modelling and policy development.
 She has worked on several research areas such as transport decarbonisation and the UK’s start-up ecosystem, as well as producing a six-part podcast called ‘All About The Money’, which was launched on BBC Sounds.
-Rahat is a Senior Economist at the Confederation of British Industry (CBI), where she leads work on economic regulation and competition policy.
+Rahat is A Research Officer and HM Treasury Fellow at the LSE School of Public Policy.

 Sarah Smith is an expert on charitable giving and pro-social behaviour.
 She is also an expert on gender and has worked on the impact of Covid-19 on the allocation of childcare.
 Sarah is co-chair of a campaign to promote diversity among economics students and set up a COVID-economics blog targeted at 6th formers wanting a taste of economics.
 She is Professor of Economics at the University of Bristol.